• Home

 All of the ingredients for Gluten Free Banana Scones.

-• White Vinegar- This will be mixed directly into the milk of choice to create a homemade or vegan buttermilk.
+• White Vinegar- This will be mixed directly into the milk to create a homemade vegan buttermilk.

-• Unsalted Butter or Vegan Baking Sticks- Use ½ cup (1 stick) frozen.
-It is easier to grate into the flour mixture when it’s frozen.
+• Unsalted Butter or Vegan Baking Sticks- Make sure to use frozen.
+It is easier to grate the butter into the flour mixture when it’s frozen.

 • Water- Room temperature is best for the glaze.

-• Pure Maple Syrup- I used grade A.
+• Pure Maple Syrup- I used grade A like in my Maple Cake.

 See my recipe card below for a complete list of the ingredients with measurements.